 On October 9, 2013, we effected a 4-for-1 reverse split of our outstanding common stock.
-The par value per share and the authorized number of shares of common stock and preferre stock were not adjusted as a result of the reverse stock split.
-All references to issued and outstanding shares of common stock, options to purchase common stock and related per share amounts in this prospectus have been retroactively adjusted to reflect the reverse stock split for all periods presented.
-A proportional adjustment to the conversion ratio for each series of the preferred stock was also effected in connection with the reverse stock split.
+The par value per share and the authorized number of shares common stock and preferred stock were not adjusted as a result of the reverse stock split.
+All references to issued and outstanding shares of common stock, options purchase common stock and related per share amounts in this prospectus have been retroactively adjusted to reflect the reverse stock split for all periods presented. proportional adjustment to the conversion ratio for each series of preferred stock was also effected in connection with the reverse stock split.
 Unless otherwise indicated, the information in this prospectus does not give effect to the automatic conversion of the preferred stock upon the closing of this offering.
-Accordingly, unless otherwise indicated, the proportional adjustment to the preferred stock conversion ratio and resulting number of the stock upon the closing of the offering have not been retroactively adjusted.
+Accordingl unless otherwise indicated, the proportional adjustment to the preferred stock conversion ratio and resulting number of shares of common stock to be issued upon conversion of the preferred stock into common stock upon the closing of the offering have not been retroactively adjusted.